Power Harvesters: Florida Blueberry Growers' Secret to Future Success

 Mechanical harvesters and blueberry farming also need to be refined so that no damage occurs to the fruit.
 It is currently a common problem.

-“There are some features that you would really like to see in something that will machine harvest very well.
+“There are some features you would really like to see in something that will machine harvest very well.
 Part of that is the firmness of the fruit.
 When you think about it, you have this machine that goes by and shakes the bush with these fingers.
 The berries fall onto the collecting plate.
-That's where some bruising can occur,” Phillips said.
-“You want a variety that has firm berries, and you want something that has a decent breakout force where you get the blue fruit and not the green fruit.
-You want something that has a narrow base of the plant so that these scales at the bottom that close around the plant fit snugly around the plant so you don't lose a lot of fruit to the ground as you shake it.”
+That’s where some bruising can occur,” Phillips said.
+“You want a variety that has firm berries, and you want something that has a decent shedding force where you pull out the blue fruit and not the green fruit.
+You want something that has a narrow base of the plant so that these scales at the bottom that close around the plant fit tightly around the plant so that you don't lose a lot of fruit on the ground while shaking."

 He said this is a focus of UF and its breeding program.